Doesn't seem familiar? Jump to the "Ultra" help about the roster.

 Messages you send from the roster also appear on the Messages page.

-On the Roster page, point to a person and select the More options icon to access the menu.
-Select Edit Member Information to open the Member Information panel.
+On the Roster page, access a person's menu.
+Select Edit member information to open the Member Information panel.
 You can change anyone's role, deny access to your course, or remove a person from your course.
 Your institution controls what you can do.

 In the panel, you can also update your personal information.
 Your changes are reflected in your profile and throughout the system.
 Students can edit their information in the same way.